Table of Contents

 Outside Play

 Congratulations, if your outside play space is wood-chip rich!
 You can support playful learning by allowing kids to engage with the chips as they see fit.
 Create a space where it’s OK to haul them, roll in them, dig them, throw them, and more.
 That doesn’t mean no rules and chaos.
-For example, wood chip throwing can be OK as long as you don’t throw them at people who don’t want wood chips raining down upon them.
+For example, wood chip throwing can be OK if you don’t throw them at people who don’t want wood chips raining down upon them.

 Sourcing Wood Chips And Shavings

 If you don’t have wood chips, they’re easy to find in most areas.
 You can buy bags of mulch at most home centers or even get them (possibly for free) from a local tree service.
-This is a bit of a humblebrag, but I happen to have two Wood Chip Guys who will happily dump a truck load of chips in my driveway whenever I need them.
-Partly because they’re nice guys, but mostly because it saves them from paying the landfill fee.
+This is a bit of a humblebrag, but I have two Wood Chip Guys who will happily dump a truck load of chips in my driveway whenever I need them.
+Partly because they’re nice guys, but mainly because it saves them from paying the landfill fee.

 Bring Wood Chips And Shavings Inside